Skip to main content

 4. Select at least one branch restriction.

-5. (Optional) Specify users or user groups to whom the restriction doesn't apply.
+5. (Optional) Specify exceptions: users or user groups to whom the restriction doesn't apply.

 Users must have a Bitbucket account and access rights to the star system that includes the selected repository.